Sample Allocation Model

 Outputs

-- A map containing the probability that each sub-administrative area is disease-free or at a certain level of prevalence
+- Choropleth maps showing the current probability and probability over time that each sub-administrative area has CWD present or at a certain level of prevalence

-- A map containing the intensity of sampling needed in each sub-administrative area to achieve optimal control
+- Choropleth maps showing the intensity of sampling needed over time in each sub-administrative area to achieve optimal control

-- A graph showing how different annual budgets affect the time to first detection
+- A bar graph showing how optimal strategies on different annual budgets impact the total delayed time between introduction and detection

 More Information